virtualkeeper/rcllc-Theme/README.md

 # dreamerstexas.com
 Stencil theme with changed files notations and general theme development.
-Uses Stencil, Node v10.16.1, and the Roots BigCommerce theme.
+Uses Stencil, Node v12, and the Roots BigCommerce theme.

-Version of Dreamers theme is in title, version of Roots that has been merged is in version number.
+Version of Dreamers theme is in title, version of Roots that has been merged is in version number of theme.